InternetFreedomFoundation/archive/content/post/an-incremental-victory-in-the-rajasthan-hc-against-internet-shutdowns.md

 +++
-author = "Apar Gupta"
+author = 'Apar Gupta'
-categories = ["keep us online", "internet shutdowns"] date = 2018-12-04T08:03:26Z description = ""
+categories = ['keep us online', 'internet shutdowns'] date = 2018-12-04T08:03:26Z description = ''
 draft = false
-slug = "an-incremental-victory-in-the-rajasthan-hc-against-internet-shutdowns"
+slug = 'an-incremental-victory-in-the-rajasthan-hc-against-internet-shutdowns'
-summary = "While we can expect internet shutdowns in future, it will not be because of competitive examinations in Rajasthan.
-We thank the Petitioner, Dhirendra Rajpurohit." tags = ["keep us online", "internet shutdowns"] title = "An incremental victory in the Rajasthan HC against Internet Shutdowns #KeepUsOnline"
+summary = 'While we can expect internet shutdowns in future, it will not be because of competitive examinations in Rajasthan.
+We thank the Petitioner, Dhirendra Rajpurohit.' tags = ['keep us online', 'internet shutdowns'] title = 'An incremental victory in the Rajasthan HC against Internet Shutdowns #KeepUsOnline'

 +++